 Thiessen Law Firm & representation for DNA cases in Houston

 If you’ve been accused of a crime based on DNA testing, the Thiessen Law Firm is here to represent your case.
 We have a wealth of knowledge built on years of aggressive, professional representation.
-Not only is lawyer Mark Thiessen a recognized ACS CHAL Lawyer-Scientist, but he’s also designated as Houston Super Lawyer every year since 2012 and is board certified in criminal defense, making him uniquely qualified to fight for you in these new and complex cases.
+Not only is lawyer Mark Thiessen a recognized ACS CHAL Lawyer-Scientist, but he’s also designated as Houston Super Lawyer every year since 2012 and is triple board certified in criminal defense, making him uniquely qualified to fight for you in these new and complex cases.

 Did curiosity about your family’s history land you in a DNA nightmare?
 Get the representation you deserve with Thiessen Law Firm.
 Call us at 713-864-9000 or contact us online to schedule your free consultation today.